Skengdoo/Advanced-Mining/README.md

 # Advanced-Mining
-wanting to mine ? here is the perfect tool to do so !
+- are you wanting to mine crypto? here is the perfect tool to do so!

+supported coins : all coins can be mined!